 If a placenta does not come out with each of the kittens, make sure it expels within 24 hours after birth.
 Each kitten should have one placenta.
 It is a good idea to count the placentas.
 If the placenta remains in the cat, you will need to see a veterinarian.

 About 30 to 60 minutes may pass between births, but more prolonged periods are not uncommon.
-If there is a delay of over two hours and you are sure there are remaining kittens, the queen needs examination by a veterinarian.
+If there is a delay of over 4-6 hours and you are sure there are remaining kittens, the queen needs examination by a veterinarian.
 Whether the birth went smoothly or not, the mother cat and kittens should be examined by your veterinarian within 24 hours of birthing.